SiddhantGiri-dev/TidyTrack/README.md

 ```

 3. **Using event bubbling to listen for an event on multiple elements via their parent:** When we're making dynamic UIs, elements are conditionally added and removed from the DOM.
 Attaching event listeners to each of them is inefficient.
 Instead, we can attach a single listener to the parent and check _event.target_ to know exactly on what element was the event triggered.

+4. **Planning:** This one isn't technical but it's important.
+You should always plan what you're going to build before hand, expecially if it's a serious project.